 Proposals for Metaverse in Japan

 In addition to games like VRChat, real projects to recreate neighborhoods in the virtual world are already being done in Japan.
-In 2020, events like Comiket took place virtually called Comicvket.
+Already in 2020 events like Comiket took place virtually called Comicvket.

 a network of convenience stores from Japan called Lawson also participated in the project and has her shop as a stand in the virtual version of Akihabara, thus showing the commitment of different companies in this new Metaverse.